pangaea-data-publisher/pangaeapy/docs/user_guide.rst

 .. note::

     Your bearer token changes everytime you log out of PANGAEA.
-Thus, when you accidentally shared your code with your bearer token you can just log out to make it invalid.
+Thus, when you accidentally share your code with your bearer token you can just log out to make it invalid.

-If you only need one or a couple of files from the data set you can also directly provide the indices of these as a list to the ``download`` method.
+If you only need one or a couple of files from the data set you can also directly provide the row indices of these as a list to the ``download`` method.
 This also works without a bearer token in order to simplify sharing code or tutorials for a specific data set.

 .. code-block:: python